gaukas/gaukas.wang/README.md

   - Unrestricted file access for unprivileged users in [instructure/canvas-lms](https://github.com/instructure/canvas-lms), [GitHub Issue](https://github.com/instructure/canvas-lms/issues/1905)
 - 🏁 Security Incidents on my watchlist:
   - [GFW-2021Summer-TLS-RST-Incident](https://github.com/Gaukas/GFW-2021Summer-TLS-RST-Incident)

+### Relation with *Gaukas Wang Holding*

+[Gaukas Wang Holding](https://github.com/GaukasWang) is the GitHub Organization I established to preserve a copy for each of my formal projects.
+Projects might be preserved as in either form: either the original repository or a fork of the repository from [@Gaukas](https://github.com/Gaukas)

 <!--
 **Gaukas/Gaukas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.